timfromdigicert/documents/docs/SMCWG-charter.md

   be present)
 - CA operational practices, physical/logical security, etc.

-The SMCWG needs to exercise caution to ensure that its work product does not impede the issuance of certificates with other EKU types.

 ### 2. Out of Scope

 Certificates issued under a root certificate that is not publicly trusted SHALL